slashinfty/tournament-organizer/DOCS.md

 ): Player
 ```
 * creates a new player and returns it
-* throws an error if `id` is specified and already exists, or if the specified maximum number of players has been reached
+* throws an error if `id` is specified and already exists, the specified maximum number of players has been reached, or the tournament is in stage two or complete

 ---